 About Kainuu

-The region of Kainuu is situated in Eastern Finland, with population of around 73 000 in 2019.
-Land area (22 687km²) equates in size to Belgium.
-The population density is one of the lowest in Europe, with less than four persons per km².
+The region of Kainuu is situated in Eastern Finland.
+Kainuu is formed of eight municipalities.
+The administrative capital is Kajaani.
+The regional population of Kainuu was 69 637 people in 2024 (preliminary statistics).
+Land area (22 687km²) of Kainuu equates in size to Belgium, but the population density is one of the lowest in Europe, with 3,5 persons per km².
 Kainuu is well-known for its forests, nature, measurement technology and good opportunities for sports.
+Read more at www.kainuu.fi!

 Nature